 Costs incurred in connection with obtaining financing have been capitalized and are being amortized over the term of the respective debt using the straight-line method.
-The District amortized \$0 for the year ended June 30, 2019.
+The District amortized \$560 and \$0 for the years ended June 30, 2020 and 2019, respectively.